SLI Investors Have Opportunity to Lead Standard Lithium Ltd. Securities Fraud Lawsuit

 PR Newswire

-LOS ANGELES, March 17, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Standard Lithium Ltd. ("Standard Lithium" or the "Company") (NYSE: SLI).
+BENSALEM, Pa., March 23, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Standard Lithium Ltd. ("Standard Lithium" or the "Company") (NYSE: SLI).

 Class Period: May 19, 2020 – November 17, 2021